markusmoenig/Eldiron-Website/content/blog/development_blog_05_29_22.md

 Phew, thats it for **Eldiron** for May.
 Quite a few big design decisions were made and the architecture of all major parts is being worked on (with the exception of the Items view).

 I will execute on the *Game logic* and other parts of **Eldiron** more next month.
-My goal is to have an online, web based demo of **Eldiron** running at EldironDemo.com by the end of the month.
+My goal is to have a fully functional visual screen editor as soon as possible.
 Also the [book](https://book.eldiron.com) will need quite a bit of work to reflect the documentation of the current status.

 I also would like to thank my [Patreons](https://patreon.com/eldiron), thank you so much for your trust!